Naira weakens to N490/$ at parallel market - Nigeria Today

 “There is the need for concerted collaboration among both the fiscal, monetary policy makers and the operators in the economy to address this monster facing the economy.

-The post Naira weakens to N490/$ at parallel market appeared first on The Nation Nigeria.
+The post Naira weakens to N490/$ at parallel market appeared first on Vanguard News.

 Follow us on twitter @NigeriaTodayNG